 Hollowfibre is a synthetic material, which can be good for allergy sufferers as it is hypoallergenic.
 Unlike feather duvets, these can be machine washed regularly, so they are easy to care for.

 They can lose their tog value more quickly than natural alternatives, and therefore don’t last quite as long, although a hollowfibre duvet should still last at least five years, if cared for properly.
 Duvets with natural fillings such as feather and down, or silk, can last as long for a decade.

-More than 33% of Which? members choose feather and down duvets, making it the second-most popular option.
-It’s no wonder – these lightweight, cosy duvets retain heat well but still help you to avoid overheating.
+More than a third of Which? members surveyed choose feather and down duvets, making it the second-most popular option.
+These lightweight, cosy duvets retain heat well but still help you to avoid overheating.
 Plus, if cared for properly, they will last much longer than synthetic fibre alternatives.